FAR -- Part 14

 (viii) A statement that bidders should include in the bid the address to which payment should be mailed, if that address is different from that of the bidder.

 (b) Section B, Supplies or services and prices.
-Include a brief description of the supplies or services; e.g., item number, national stock number/part number if applicable, title or name identifying the supplies or services, and quantities (see Part 11).
+Include a brief description of the supplies or services; e.g., line item number, national stock number/part number if applicable, title or name identifying the supplies or services, and quantities (see Part 11).
 The SF 33 and the SF 1447 may be supplemented as necessary by the Optional Form 336 (OF 336), Continuation Sheet (53.302-336).

 (c) Section C, Description/specifications.
 Include any description or specifications needed in addition to Section B to permit full and open competition (see Part 11).